sindresorhus/is-image/readme.md

 # is-image [![Build Status](https://travis-ci.org/sindresorhus/is-image.svg?branch=master)](https://travis-ci.org/sindresorhus/is-image)

-> Check if a filepath is an image
+> Check if a file path is an image

 It just checks the extension.
 Use [`image-type`](https://github.com/sindresorhus/image-type) if you want to check the actual file.